-The SMRTS (Sharing Multi-network Resources for Trainee Success) Seminars Program is a professional development initiative between 9 national and provincial networks aimed at providing the best possible programming to our respective trainees.
+The SMRTS (Sharing Multi-network Resources for Trainee Success) Seminars Program is a professional development initiative between 14 research institute, national and provincial networks aimed at providing the best possible programming to our respective trainees.

 Each month, we will offer our trainees access to a wide range of soft skills programming through a live-streamed webinar or event.
 For further information about specific webinars, please contact the host network as listed below.